RiverApril/Underneath/readme.md

 This program uses standard c++ libraries.
 The terminal graphics version uses ncurses (pdcurses on windows).
 The SDL2 graphics version uses SDL2 and SDL2_Image libraries. (use the -s flag during compile)
-The version with music uses the SDL2_mixer library. (use the -S flag during compile)
+The version with music uses the SDL2_mixer library. (use the -m flag during compile)

 My development is primarily in MacOSX and some in Linux.
 I have successfully compiled for Windows using MinGW on Linux and Mac.
 Good luck compiling locally on Windows, I haven't successfully done that in a while (although I am not very well versed in windows development).